 Central European University Press in partnership with the Community-led Open Publication Infrastructures for Monographs (COPIM), and in collaboration with early supporters of the Opening the Future library membership programme, has reached the threshold needed to begin funding its first titles in open access.

-Thanks to the support of libraries working with Knowledge Unlatched, Making Muslim Women European: Voluntary Associations, Gender, and Islam in Post-Ottoman Bosnia and Yugoslavia (1878–1941) is now freely available at the Open Research Library and Oapen platforms.
+Thanks to the support of libraries working with Knowledge Unlatched, Fabio Giomi's Making Muslim Women European: Voluntary Associations, Gender, and Islam in Post-Ottoman Bosnia and Yugoslavia (1878–1941), is now freely available at the Open Research Library and OAPEN platforms.

 Central European University Press, in partnership with COPIM, is pleased to announce that our Opening the Future platform is now fully live, and member access to the programme’s curated backlist of books is available from Tuesday 19th January, through Project MUSE.